brontosaurusrex/brontosaurusrex.github.io/_posts/2014-10-15-cut-parts-of-video-on-linux-mpv-player-ffmpeg-2014.md

     ffmpeg -i input.mov -ss 00:01:45.480 -to 00:01:46.606 -codec copy part.mov
     # -codec copy should copy all streams without reencoding, or replace
-    # that with your video/audio encoders of choice
+    # that with your video/audio encoder of choice

 slightly related:
 <http://crunchbang.org/forums/viewtopic.php?pid=399702#p399702>